 14.1.
 Timeliness

-The statistics are published every month.
-For a specific month it will be published on the 15th of the following month or the first business day thereafter.
+The statistics are published on a monthly basis.
+The statistics for a given month are published on the 15th of the following month or the first business day thereafter.
+Only final figures are published.

 14.2.
 Punctuality

-The statistics are usually published without delay in relation to the scheduled date.
+The statistics are published monthly without delay in relation to the scheduled release date.
+There has been exceptions to this in very rare occasions.

 15.1.
 Comparability - geographical